skstavroglou/pattern_causality/README.md

 ## About the authors

-**Stavros** is lecturer in credit risk and fin-tech at the university of Edinburgh Business School and is the main creator for the algorithm of the pattern causality.
+**Stavros** is lecturer in credit risk and fin-tech at the University of Edinburgh Business School and is the main creator for the algorithm of the pattern causality.